Nyfeu/RISC-V/README.md

 # RISC-V (RV32I) Processor in VHDL

 This repository contains the implementation of a 32-bit, single-cycle processor that follows the base RISC-V instruction set specification (RV32I).
-The project is developed entirely in **VHDL (2008 standard)** and is intended as an educational project for studying computer architecture.
+The project is developed entirely in VHDL (2008 standard) and is intended as an educational project for studying computer architecture.

-The design is modular, with each main processor component (ALU, Register File, Control Unit, Immediate Generator, etc.) implemented in its own file.
-Each module is accompanied by a **self-verifying testbench** to ensure correctness before final integration.
+The design is modular, with each main processor component (ALU, Register File, Control Unit, etc.) implemented in its own file.
+Each module is accompanied by a self-verifying testbench to ensure correctness before final integration.

-A top-level processor entity integrates all modules and can execute software compiled from C or Assembly.
+A top-level processor entity integrates all modules and can execute software compiled from C or Assembly, with the program being loaded dynamically into the simulation at runtime.

 ## 🎯 Goals and Features